 - Tuscan bean soup along with brown pasta, cannellini beans, onions, tomatoes, vegetable stock, and seasoning

 - Two oatcakes and hummus (or)

-- Fruit salad topped with seeds (or)
+- Fruit salad topped with seeds and nuts like almonds (or)

 - Natural yogurt topped with sunflower or pumpkin seeds (or)

 So, eat well while you breastfeed to gain enough strength for the next phases of motherhood challenges.
 Above all, having any more doubt about post-pregnancy diet plan, trust your instincts and keep your doctor in the circle of trust.

 Frequently Asked Questions

 Desi ghee is one such traditionally advised food by elders, irrespective of whether you have vaginal or C-section delivery.
 It offers strength and is rich in calcium.
 However, you should take it in moderation as eating too much would add to your weight.

 What are the benefits of eating panjiri after delivery?

 Panjiri is a traditional Indian staple from Punjab, consumed as a nutritional supplement.
 It is also known for its healing properties for new mothers and is made of whole wheat flour, sugar, ghee, dried fruits, and herbal gums.
 When you eat it right after delivery, it can help you regain strength as it provides you with all the essential nutrients required to breastfeed.